Current Members

 ekim7033@usc.edu

-Lizzy Kim is a fourth-year psychology undergraduate student with a minor in Health and Nutrition at USC.
+Lizzy Kim joined NESTLab in Spring 2023.
+She received her B.A. in Psychology at USC with a minor in Health and Nutrition.
 Her research interests revolve around exploring family dynamics by closely examining interpersonal relationships between couples or between a parent and child.

 Postdoctoral Researchers